Media literacy requirement, animal products ban among latest 53 bills signed by Pritzker

 The bill was sponsored by Rep. LaToya Greenwood, D-East St. Louis, and Sen. Christopher Belt, D-Cahokia Heights.
 It passed the House, 109-8, and the Senate, 45-9.

-House Bill 120, which was sponsored by Rep. Will Guzzardi, D-Chicago, and Sen. Laura Murphy, D-Des Plaines, provides that modifications can include such things as hijabs, undershirts or leggings.
+House Bill 120, sponsored by Rep. Will Guzzardi, D-Chicago, and Sen. Laura Murphy, D-Des Plaines, provides that modifications can include such things as hijabs, undershirts or leggings.

 Any modifications, however, may not interfere with the student’s movement or pose a safety hazard to the student or other athletes or players.
 There are also limits on how headgear can be modified.